MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

 + SQL Server 2017 Machine Learning Services (includes Microsoft R Server 9.1.0)
 + Native scoring works with any version of SQL Server 2017.
 However, the PREDICT function works only with models that were trained using one of the supported algorithms, and saved using the optimized serialization function.

-Real-time scoring is backward-compatible wth SQL Server 2016, and can also be run on Microsoft R Server.
+Real-time scoring is backward-compatible with SQL Server 2016, and can also be run on Microsoft R Server.
 For more information, see [Real-time scoring](Real-time-scoring.md)

 ### Model preparation